eeberhard/aica-api/docs/docs/getting-started/03-run.md

 # Running the image

-This guide assumes that the AICA software image was distributed as `aica-technology/base`.
-If the base image has a different name, change the name of the image accordingly.
+This guide assumes that the AICA runtime application image was tagged as `aica-runtime`.
+If the generated image has a different name, change the name of in the following instructions accordingly.

 You can start the AICA application container with the following command.

 :::note

 Change `/path/to/license` in the command below to the location of the personal AICA developer license assigned to you.
-For example, use `~/.aica-license` to keep the license file hidden in the home folder.
+For example, use `~/.aica-license.toml` to keep the license file hidden in the home folder.

 :::